-The School of Education is a nationally accredited professional school with the chief responsibility of preparing teachers for early childhood, elementary, middle and secondary school certification.
+The School of Education is a nationally accredited professional school with the chief responsibility of preparing teachers for public schools, grades pK through 12.
 The School of Education exercises responsibility for decisions directly affecting the teacher education curriculum and each major aspect of the teacher education process.
 The School of Education offers programs in early childhood education, elementary education and middle level education leading to the Bachelor of Arts degree, in physical education and special education leading to a Bachelor of Science degree, and in secondary education leading to either the Bachelor of Arts or Bachelor of Science degree.
 The unit offers Master's of Education degrees in early childhood education, elementary education and special education with a concentration in visual impairment.
 In addition to their basic responsibility of teaching professional education coursework, the faculty of the School undertake research projects that contribute to improvement in the theory and practice of teacher education.
 Faculty members conduct research, publish scholarly articles, and engage in service activities designed to assist teachers, students, administrators, and other educators.
 They sponsor various workshops and conferences planned specifically for the staffs of elementary, middle and secondary schools; often these are cooperative efforts with other agencies.
 They also cooperate with a number of bureaus and clinics developed to augment public school programs and to provide specialized educational services to the community.

 USC Upstate has formed a partnership with USC Sumter to serve students in the Sumter area who are interested in pursuing a baccalaureate degree in either early childhood or elementary education.
 Students interested in becoming certified teachers will complete their first two years of general education at USC Sumter and then complete the professional education program of USC Spartanburg.
-Junior- and senior-level professional education courses will be offered either on the USC Sumter campus via distance education technology or in the public schools in the Sumter area.
+Junior- and senior-level professional education courses will be offered on the USC Sumter campus (via face-to-face and distance education formats) and in Sumter area public schools.